SNC Spotlight

 AdobeStock_368005676

-• Lingering Effects of COVID-19: The many disruptions related to the pandemic caused significant challenges to many industries, including the auto lending and repossession sectors.
+• Still-Lingering Effects of COVID-19: The many disruptions related to the pandemic caused significant challenges to many industries, including the auto lending and repossession sectors.
 Business closures, reduced staff, and health concerns among repo agents during the height of the pandemic led to a slowdown in the repossession process.
+Even more than 5 years later, the industry continues to feel the ripple effect of these disruptions.

 • Closure of Repossession Companies: Many repo agents and repossession companies could not outlast the many obstacles of the pandemic era.
 In fact, it’s estimated that 30% of repossession companies closed permanently during this time due to these financial challenges.
 As a result, there are now far fewer repo agents available to handle the now-increasing demand for repossessions.